siemens/gencmpclient/README.md

 ```
 make test_Insta
 ```
-where the PROXY environment variable may be used to override the default in order to reach the Insta CA.
+where the PROXY environment variable may be used to override the default in order to reach the Insta Demo CA.

 ## Using the library in own applications